School of Record for American College of the Mediterranean Aix-en-Provence

 School of Record Articulation: 2000 Level Natural Science

-The Mediterranean biome coversca.2.0% of the global lands, making of it the smallest terrestrial biome.
+The Mediterranean biome covers 2.0% of the global lands, making of it the smallest terrestrial biome.
 Yet, field surveys reveal the presence of some 48 thousand species of vascular plants, ca.18%of all known terrestrial plants, making of it the second most biodiverse behind the Tropical Forests biome.
 One remarkable aspect of this biodiversity is the high rate of endemism, rising in some locations to over 75%, making of the whole biome a “biodiversity hotspot”.
 The focus of this course is to examine the conditions, which shaped and continue to shape life in this biome and the future challenges it faces.
 The Mediterranean southern France is studied in this class as an example to illustrate the functioning in vivo of this biome.

-ES 201: Principles of Environmental Science in Society 3 Credits
+ENS 201: Principles of Environmental Science in Society 3 Credits

 Prerequisite: N/A